 Engage in Show and Tell

 Kids watch your every move, so why not show them how you take care of your teeth?
 By being a role model for healthy teeth and gums, your kids can learn precisely what good oral health should look like.
 If you're not sure your habits are up to par, talk to one of our dentists at Kemptville Smiles, and we'll show you how to properly brush and floss so you can pass along the correct techniques to your children.

 Did you know that Sponge Bob has a game called Cavity Crisis?
 There are a number of exciting online games and apps that are designed to teach your kids about the importance of oral health.
 For instance, if your kids struggle to brush for the full two minutes try Brusheez - The Little Monsters Toothbrush Timer App.
 If they find brushing boring, download Brush With Momo so your kids can brush along with a friend.

 Give Praise and Encouragement

 It's helpful to compliment your kids when they've done a job well done.
 If they do the right strokes or brush for the full two minutes, make sure to give them praise and encouragement.
 A little positive enforcement can go a long way in their oral development and let them know when they're on the right track.
 If you decide to reward them, just remember to keep it healthy - giving them candy as a reward won't give them the right message.

-For more tips and tricks to teach your kids good oral health, come for a visit at Kemptville Smiles.
+For more tips and tricks to teach your kids good oral health, come for a visit or give us a call at (613) 258-7373.
 Our team loves working with children and are familiar with all the techniques that work best when it comes to teaching your kids to brush and floss properly.
-We’re here to assist you in helping them to grow up to have strong and healthy teeth.
+We're here to assist you in helping them to grow up to have strong and healthy teeth.